 For small areas, it's easy to sow grass seed by hand.
 ‘Carefully spread the seeds on the ground and cover them with about a quarter of an inch of soil,’ says Noah James, owner of Liberty Lawn Maintenance.

 'Moisten the ground, mix the seed and scatter it evenly.
 Sow 1 1/4 ounces of seed per square yard (35g per square meter) half from right to left and the other half from left to right to ensure a good coverage,' add the experts at Johnsons Lawn Seed.

 For larger areas, use a spreader to sow the seed.
 ‘Trying to use your hands for large areas can lead to very uneven coverage of grass seed,' says Walker.
 'I have found that push rotary spreaders do an excellent job.
 They apply the seed at a consistent rate for uniform coverage.’

-Once you have sown your seed, carefully cover the seeds over with soil using either your hand or a rake.
+Cover the seeds carefully once you have sown your seed with soil, using either your hand or a rake.

 ‘Press the seeds down by standing on them or using a tool like a roller, because they need a firm seedbed,’ adds James.

 Take care not to plant the seeds either too deep or shallow.
 ‘Bury them too deep and they will take longer to germinate.
 Too shallow and the seeds will be prone to drying out or being eaten by birds,’ says Hedges-Gower.